Home U.S. Labor Laws Nebraska Labor Laws

 In Nebraska, employees should…

-- Follow all OSHA standards, rules, and regulations.
+- Follow all applicable OSHA standards and regulations

-Report health and safety violations (unsafe working conditions) in Nebraska to…
+Report health and safety violations in Nebraska to…

 Hiring/Firing Employees in Nebraska